How to turn envy into a positive force

 If you want to feel more satisfaction along your own path and not be distracted by what others are doing or having, it would be a good idea to let jealousy and envy go.

-Envy comes out of 5 subconscious limiting beliefs
+Envy is attached to 5 subconscious limiting beliefs

 If you become aware of these, you can then more easily let envy go.

-1. If you hold onto envy or jealousy, this will help you to get the object you’re after or be better off than the person you envy
+1. If you hold onto envy, this will help you to get the object you’re after or be better off than the person you envy

 Is that really true?